 Shills never stop touting until they get ripped off.
 And they do get ripped off.
-The site owner owes them nothing, sees them are useful idiots.
-But their use is limited.
 For just as a sucker is born every minute, so is a Shill.

-All she knows is that she reached the Redemption and received it, so began working on her second, put in for that, and despite not getting it, moved to obtain her third.
+All she knows is that she reached the first Redemption and received it, so began working on her second, put in for that, and despite not getting it, continues to write and bring in new bodies.

-Hence Fat Mary has loaded the site.
-The Owner needs no plagiarised stuff.
-He doesn’t need to spend a minute shilling, she’ll do that.
+Fat Mary has loaded the site.
+The Owners did not have to spend a minute shilling, she’s doing that.
+For free.

-When they don’t get it, they start to complain.
+When they didn’t get it, they start to complain.

 When Unpaid starts posting on other writing sites, Fat Mary and her clones start the attack.
-They often accuse Unpaid of 'breaking the rules’ as if they have coffee with the Owner every afternoon.
+They accuse Unpaid of 'breaking the rules’ as if they have coffee with the Owners every afternoon.